 I’ve replaced M.A.C. eyeliner pencil ($19) with Prestige Waterproof Eyeliner.
 It is smooth, glides on better and unlike my previous choice, it is waterproof and therefore, lasts longer.
-About $6 depending on the drugstore.
+And no pencil sharpener required.
+About $7 depending on the drugstore.
+Variety of colors.
 Check Amazon.

 M.A.C.
 Extended Play Perfect Lash Mascara is excellent but at $24, not THAT excellent!
 I’ve switched to Loreal Paris Voluminous Mascara, Black, which is an excellent alternative with at least equal results.
 About $6 in drugstores.
 Check Amazon.

 For years I’d worn M.A.C. lipstick in color Sequin ($23) and hesitated at even the idea of making a switch.
 But I did and I’ve had to do that more than a few times over the years.
-My current lipstick of choice is Revlon Super Lustrous Lipstick, #619 Rose & Shine (dozens of color choices).
+My current lipstick of choice is Revlon Super Lustrous Lipstick, (dozens of color choices).
 Under $10 average in stores.
 Check Amazon.

 My current M.A.C.
 Powder Blush ($25) replacement is Flower Beauty Flower Pots Powder Blush (Sweet Pea.)
 I love this product because I prefer matte blush—not that I have anything against shimmery, glitter-spiked makeup or anything 😉.
 This drugstore blush is among the best I’ve ever tried, thanks to the super-silky finish.
 Love it.
 About $10 in drugstores.
 Check Amazon.